IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 		- `profile` - (String) The profile for the boot volume configuration.
 		- `size` - (String) The boot volume size to configure in giga bytes.
 		- `tags` - (String) User Tags associated with the volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags).
+	- `confidential_compute_mode` - (String) The confidential compute mode to use for this virtual server instance.If unspecified, the default confidential compute mode from the profile will be used.
 	- `catalog_offering` - (List) The [catalog](https://cloud.ibm.com/docs/account?topic=account-restrict-by-user&interface=ui) offering or offering version to use when provisioning this virtual server instance.
 If an offering is specified, the latest version of that offering will be used.
 The specified offering or offering version may be in a different account in the same [enterprise](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise), subject to IAM policies.

 		Nested scheme for `catalog_offering`: